tselmek/pupyl/README.md

 Yes, your data never leaves the browser and the application uses no cookie to function.

+#### Can I request a feature or suggest an improvement?

+Yes.
+You can either open an issue or email me at [contact@antoine-jesus.com](mailto:contact@antoine-jesus.com).

 #### Can I re-use this code?

 Yes.